Usman-A-Iqbal/Prototype-Travel-App/README.md

 ## Getting Started

-To get started with this project, clone the repository:
+To get started with this project, clone the repository and run inside IDE:

 ```bash
 git clone <repository-url>
 cd <repository-name>
 ```
-> Note: This code can then ran inside an IDE
+> Note: The database with the relavant cities needs to be in CSV format
->
+> >